ccdaisy/Spiral-Knights-Model-Converter/README.md

 Readme:

 # THIS PROJECT WILL BE MOVING!!!
 **This version of the project is very out of date and poorly constructed.
-The project has been moved [Here](https://github.com/XanTheDragon/Spiral-Knights-Animator-Tools)**
+The project has been moved [Here](https://github.com/XanTheDragon/Spiral-Knights-Animator-Tools).
+Unfortunately, the new version may not yet be released.
+If there are no published JAR files in the releases, you will have to use this tool.**

 ## Spiral Knights Model Converter Info